JakeParker1/MicroBit-Morse-Code-Assignment/README.md

  //If the light level is less than 10 if (Lighty<10)

- //it will send the light level to the computer through serial communication lightChar= printf("light level is %lu\n", Lighty);
+ //It will send the light level to the computer through serial communication lightChar= printf("light level is %lu\n", Lighty);

- //and will produce the number 0 lightChar=printf("0",lighty);
+ //And will produce the number 0 lightChar=printf("0",lighty);
  uBit.serial.send(Lighty);

- //gives a 1 second pause
+ //Gives a 1 second pause
  uBit.sleep(1000);

-  // Else if the first statement is not true and light levels are over 10 then else if (Lighty>10)
+ //Else if the first statement is not true and light levels are over 10 then else if (Lighty>10)

-     //it will send through the light level to the computer lightChar= printf("light level is %lu\n", Lighty);
+ //It will send through the light level to the computer lightChar= printf("light level is %lu\n", Lighty);

- //and will produce the number 1 lightchar=printf("1",lighty);
+ //And will produce the number 1 lightchar=printf("1",lighty);
  uBit.serial.send(Lighty);

- //gives a 1 second pause
+ //Gives a 1 second pause
  uBit.sleep(1000);

  }

- //creating a while loop to count pulse while(1)
+ //Creating a while loop to count pulse while(1)
  {
-//if light is on >10
+//If light is on >10
     if (uBit.io.P0.getDigitalValue()==1);

 //Counter adds 1